dyle/rpgmapper/README.md

 * Stephan Roth, "Clean C++: Sustainable Software Development, and Best Practices with C++17"

-As for the latter, due to my target to support Debian, whose version number is - at the time of writing - 9 and therefore ships with gcc-6.3, I'm locked at C++14.

-This is also a playground of mine to study, learn and experience new C++11, C++14 and C++17 techniques.
+This is also a playground of mine to study, learn and experience new C++11, C++14, and C++17 techniques.

 Some more notes:
 * The software is licensed under [GPL-3](http://gplv3.fsf.org).